guilsa/news-scraper/readme.md

 - To continuously run all systems (cron job, backend and frontend servers), I use an odroid n2 single-board-computer running on a DietPi.
 I highly recommend using the DietPi for linux related learning (ie. self-hosting, dev-ops, etc).
 - The machine runs headless (no monitor, boots directly to terminal) and is plugged directly into the router.
-- Once the processes are running, to circumvent them terminating once the ssh connection closes, I use [screen](https://www.gnu.org/software/screen/), it's a window/shell manager.
-More info on how to operate it [here](https://gist.github.com/jctosta/af918e1618682638aa82).
 - The box is exposed to other computers in the LAN (local domain name resolution) using avahi-daemon.

 ## Database Backup Scripts